Erewash Borough Council Online Consultation Panel

 The local plan consultation on growth options will form part of the council’s Core Strategy and aims to help identify the locations of sufficient land to deliver the housing requirements of the Borough.

-The 12-week consultation runs until Monday 20 April 2020 and can be accessed, along with relevant documents, on the 2020 Core Strategy Review page.
+The 12-week consultation had been due to close on 20 April 2020 but the council have confirmed it will remain open until further notice.
+The survey can be accessed, along with relevant documents, on the 2020 Core Strategy Review page.

 Derbyshire Armed Forces Community Survey

 Members of the Armed Forces Community (regular armed forces personnel, reservists, veterans and family members) who live in Derbyshire are invited to complete a survey which has been developed by the University of Derby and Derbyshire County Council.